All you need to get into UK Universities to study a degree in Psychology

 UK Universities and ABID

-Whilst this is a new qualification, we have already approached a large number of UK Universities about the Advanced British International Diploma (ABID) and received very positive responses in terms of their willingness to accept it as a valid entry route onto their degree programmes.
+We have approached a large number of UK Universities about the Advanced British International Diploma (ABID) and received very positive responses in terms of their willingness to accept it as a valid entry route onto their degree programmes.

 All except a couple have confirmed that they will consider applications from students studying an ABID on a case-by-case basis.
 Some have specifically arranged to work with us as ABID Partners.
 If you study an ABID with us, not only will we support you with your UCAS Application but we will also advise with regards to which universities would be suitable for what you wish to study and we will ensure that they are fully up-to-date with everything they may need to know about ABID.